-Why anxiety often accompanies balance disorders, and what to do about itWhy anxiety so often accompanies balance disorders, and what to do about it Chronic vertigo, dizziness, and disequilibrium are often caused by vestibular disorders and tend to go hand in hand with anxiety.
+Why anxiety often accompanies balance disorders, and what to do about itWhy anxiety is linked to vestibular and inner ear disorders, and what to do about it Chronic vertigo, dizziness, and disequilibrium are often caused by vestibular disorders and tend to go hand in hand with anxiety.
 Here's how to get a handle on both.
-2019 1938 Why anxiety often accompanies balance disorders, and what to do about it https://www.healthyhearing.com/report/53017-Why-anxiety-dizziness-balance-disorders-and-what-to-do-about-it
+2019 1950 Why anxiety often accompanies balance disorders, and what to do about it https://www.healthyhearing.com/report/53017-Why-anxiety-dizziness-balance-disorders-and-what-to-do-about-it

 When you live with a health condition that affects your balance, you likely know what it’s like to live with anxiety—possibly even panic attacks, too.

-Chronic vertigo, dizziness, and disequilibrium are often caused by vestibular disorders and tend to go hand in hand with anxiety, making an already challenging health problem much more difficult to endure.
+Chronic vertigo, dizziness, and disequilibrium are often caused by inner ear problems and tend to go hand in hand with anxiety, making an already challenging health problem much more difficult to endure.

 In fact, for most sufferers, the only thing worse than vertigo or dizziness is having a panic attack at the same time.